Akrem-Alamine/BrandOrbAI/README.md

 ## 🚀 Project Overview

 This comprehensive AI platform helps entrepreneurs and businesses create, develop, and launch their brand through an intelligent, multi-stage workflow.
-Built for Summer Camp 2025 in Talon, the platform combines advanced AI agents, data analysis, and automation to streamline the entire brand development process.
+Built for Summer Camp 2025 in Talan, the platform combines advanced AI agents, data analysis, and automation to streamline the entire brand development process.

 ## 🎯 Key Features